GizmoTjaz/bad-apple/README.md

 </p>

 <h1 align="center">Bad Apple</h1>
 Plays Bad Apple inside your terminal, because why not?
+This time it is not pre-rendered like most other versions.
 <br></br>

 # Prerequisites